ericguizzo/daic/README.md

 * Random reverb
 * Random time stretch

+To augment a dataset you can:
+1. Run a routine that creates new audiofiles (and copies the original ones) in a new folder.
+This is convenient if you want to listen to the augmented samples
+2. Call a function that does this 'in place' during the preprocessing.
+This is convenient if you want to save space and is also simpler.

+### Option 1:
-To augment a dataset run the augmentation script with the following arguments:
+Run the augmentation script with the following arguments:
 1. input folder
 2. output folder
 3. number of generated augmented samples for every input file